kerolesgirges/kerolesgirges-Adabtive-Cruise-Control-system/README.md

 Software Components:
 Software components used in the project:
-- Microchip IDE: Utilized to program the ATmega32 microcontroller using the C language.
+- eclipse IDE: Utilized to program the ATmega32 microcontroller using the C language.
 - MIT App Inventor: Employs visual programming to develop an Android smartphone app that communicates with the Bluetooth module.
 The app sends commands for speed and distance adjustments and displays real-time feedback.

 Usage Instructions: